scambust/textspam/README.md

 ## Acknowledgments

 * thanks to everyone on reddit for the help with formatting and code contact me through reddit if you want ot be directly metioned
-* [https://github.com/othneildrew/Best-README-Template] (my help formatting my read me)
+* [https://github.com/othneildrew/Best-README-Template] (my help formatting my readme and changelog files)